 Who can create a dashboard?

 The ability to create a dashboard is considered a creator feature and requires edit permissions on the report.
 Edit permissions are available to report creators and to colleagues the creator grants access to.
 For example, if a coworker creates a report in workspace ABC and adds you as a member of that workspace, you and your coworker both have edit permissions.
-On the other hand, if a report has been shared with you directly or as part of a Power BI app, you're consuming the report.
+On the other hand, if a report is shared with you directly or as part of a Power BI app, you're consuming the report.
 You may not be able to pin tiles to a dashboard.

 Important